This NOFO is Closed for New Applications

 Uniform Application for State Grant Assistance

 The Uniform Application for State Grant Assistance is a three-page document used to formalize organization's request to apply for funding.
 The document requires the signature and email address of the organization's authorized representative.
-This email address will be used for official communication between the Department and the applicant organization for matters regarding this application
+Applicants must apply for the location they want to serve.
+A Suffix will need to be used when submitting your budget (under "NOFO Suffix" in CSA).
+Details about this can be found under Budget Requirements below.
+A separate application and Program Narrative must be submitted for each location and consent decree.
+The locations and suffixes are as follows:

-IMPORTANT: The program (proposal) narrative makes up the bulk of your application.
-Please provide a complete response to the following sections.
+IMPORTANT: The program narrative makes up the bulk of your application.
+Please provide a complete response to the sections in "E. Application Review Information, Program Narrative Criteria" below.
 If the program narrative is missing from your application packet, your application will receive a score of zero points and your agency will not meet the criteria to receive a grant under this notice of funding opportunity.

 If the applicant believes that the subject has been adequately addressed in another part of the application narrative, then provide the cross-reference to the appropriate part of the narrative.
 If a cross-reference is not included in the section, the reviewer will only consider content contained within that specific section.
 The narrative portion must follow the page maximums where prescribed and must be organized in the format outlined below.

-- The Program Narrative shall not exceed 15 pages.
-If there are more than 15 pages, the remaining pages will not be reviewed or scored.
+10 11 pages.
+If there are more than 10 11 pages, the remaining pages will not be reviewed or scored.

 - All documents must be typed using Times New Roman 12-point type,100% magnification and use black typeface on a white background, Except for letterhead.